-For Director-at-Large: Dorothy J. Phillips
+For director-at-large: Dorothy J. Phillips

-Honors: Dr. Dorothy J. Wingfield Phillips Endowed Chair, Vanderbilt University, 2015; Distinguished Chemist Award, New England Institute of Chemists, 2011; ACS Fellow, 2010; Shirley B. Radding Award, ACS Santa Clara Valley Section, 2008; Waters Leadership Award for Outstanding Contributions to Waters & Waters’s Community, 2008; Dr. Dorothy Wingfield Phillips Award for Leadership, Vanderbilt University, 2007; Henry A. Hill Award, ACS Northeastern Section, 2006; Unsung Heroine Award, Vanderbilt University, 2006; Salute to Excellence Award, ACS Nashville Section, 2004; honored by TTT Mentor Program of Cambridge, Mass., “Minority Role Model in Science, Mathematics, Technology & Engineering,” 2004; Distinguished Alumni, University of Cincinnati, McMicken College of Arts & Sciences, 1994, Center for Women Studies, 1993
+Honors: ACS Fellow, 2010; Shirley B. Radding Award, ACS Santa Clara Valley Section, 2008; Henry A. Hill Award, ACS Northeastern Section, 2006; Salute to Excellence Award, ACS Nashville Section, 2004; Dr. Dorothy J. Wingfield Phillips Endowed Chair and Chancellor’s Faculty Fellows, Vanderbilt University, 2015; Distinguished Chemist Award, the New England Institute of Chemists, 2011; Waters Leadership Award for Outstanding Contributions to Waters and Waters’ Community, 2008; Dr. Dorothy Wingfield Phillips Award for Leadership, Vanderbilt University, 2007; Unsung Heroine Award, Vanderbilt University, 2006; “Minority Role Model in Science, Mathematics, Technology and Engineering,” TTT Mentor Program, 2004; Distinguished Alumni, University of Cincinnati, McMicken College of Arts and Sciences, 1995, Friends of Women Studies, 1993.

-Member: Member of ACS since 1973.
-National Organization for the Professional Advancement of Black Chemists & Chemical Engineers, Sigma Xi, Alpha Kappa Alpha.
-ACS Divisions: Agrochemicals, American Association of Chemistry Teachers, Analytical Chemistry, Biological Chemistry, Business Development & Management
+Member: Member of ACS since 1973; National Organization for the Professional Advancement of Black Chemists and Chemical Engineers; Sigma Xi; Alpha Kappa Alpha Sorority; American Association of Chemistry Teachers; ACS divisions: Agrochemicals, Analytical Chemistry, Biological Chemistry, Business Development and Management.

 Phillips’s statement